Futtawuh/EnderCNC/Ender3CNC/Manual.md

 * DO NOT PRESS IN THE ENDSTOP YET.
 * 8pc V-Wheels [Ender3]
 * 8pc M5 locknuts [Ender3 or BUY]
-* Attach wheels+spacers
-  - I slid the xy joint on while the frame was built, screw in all 4x2 m5x45 screws.
+  - I slid the xy joint on while the frame was built.
-  - Put on the 2 bottom wheels and loosely add M5 nut to them
+  - Put on the 2 bottom wheels and loosely add M5 nut to them.
   - Place the bottom wheels in the V slot, hold it at a slight angle.
   - Add the 2 top wheels to the Vslot and angle up the XY joint with a slight wiggle the top screws should pop in the wheels.
   - Bit tricky but doable.
 Or if you want to just take of the 2040 from the frame and slide them on, Will prob need to re-square the frame though.